haannguyen/haannguyen.github.io/fun_figures.md

 __Of course there would be cute ribosomes__
 ![image](images/HN_snowman70S-01.png)
 ![image](images/HN_valentine70S-01.png)
-_2021 edit: no worries I have now since switched to ChimeraX
+_2021 edit: no worries I have now switched to ChimeraX_